stavalfi/jstream/packages/docs/docs/parser-api.md

 `childrenIndexes` - children node indexes.
 `parentsIndexes` - parents node indexes.

----
+## pathsGroups

-`pathsGroups` - This feature is the opposite of the `path` property of each node. while the `path` of each nodes tells me which flows a node belongs, this feature tells us which nodes each **appearance** of a flow consist.
+This feature is the opposite of the `path` property of each node. while the `path` of each nodes tells me which flows a node belongs, this feature tells us which nodes each **appearance** of a flow consist.